What does a QA Analyst do?

 The typical day of a QA analyst can vary depending on what project they're working on and what stage the project is in.
 One day, you might be developing and implementing a test for a specific product, the next day, you might be delivering the test results to the product development team.

-According to BitBar, QA analytics is a career that ranks high in employee satisfaction.
 Advantages of becoming a QA analyst include growth opportunities, positive company cultures, and enriching daily tasks.
 As a position that is high in demand, job security isn't typically a concern for QA analysts.

 Working as a QA analyst can have its downsides.
 The field of QA analysis is highly competitive, and depending on what company you work for, your routine may become monotonous.
 However, many QA analysts find that the upsides, including generous salaries and opportunities for advancement, outweigh the negatives.